 A Solver can only solve one planning problem instance at a time.
+A Solver should only be accessed from a single thread, except for the methods that are specifically javadocced as being thread-safe.
 It is built with a SolverFactory, there is no need to implement it yourself.